nuke-build/.github/.github/CONTRIBUTING.md

 ## Contributing code and content

 For non-trivial changes it is strongly recommended to get in touch with the team first.
-Before starting with a [pull-request](https://help.github.com/articles/using-pull-requests), please create a feature branch off from `master`.
+Before starting with a [pull-request](https://help.github.com/articles/using-pull-requests), please create a feature branch off from the default branch.
 Get familiar with the project workflow and our coding conventions.

 Before submitting a feature or substantial code contribution please discuss it with the team and ensure it follows the product roadmap.
 Here's a list of blog posts that are worth reading before doing a pull request: